 As much as she revered the era’s historical portraiture, Helfman realized to her dismay that they only told one small part of the story.
 This was a tale narrated by white painters commissioned by white nobility.
-The memory of those with the social status to pay master painters survived, while the lives of Europe’s Black population- who worked as servants and entertainers but also as members of nobility— has been mostly washed away.
+Europe’s Black population, a diverse community that also included members of the nobility, was vastly underrepresented.

 As a white woman, the photographer is well aware of the fact that she cannot tell this story alone.
-Her process is a collaborative one, and her models trust her to present them in dignified and powerful roles.
-She draws as much if not more influence from artist of color—Carrie Mae Weems, in particular—as she does from the original Flemish masters.
+Her process is a collaborative one with her models.
+She draws as much if not more influence from artists of color—Carrie Mae Weems, in particular—as she does from the Flemish master painters.

-Although she acknowledges that her protagonists are a work of fiction, Helfman’s work is very much about (sometimes uncomfortable) truths.
+Although she acknowledges that her protagonists are a work of fiction, Helfman’s work is very much about (pervasive and often painful) truths.
 She began the project in 2012, and with the passing of the years—not to mention wide-spread coverage of the series—she still isn’t encouraged about our future when it comes to racism.
-In fact, she says, “recent events have confirmed” the very basis of her project: the fact that justice continues to lie just out of reach.
+In fact, she says, recent events have confirmed the very basis of her project: the fact that we’re still fighting for justice and equal representation.

 All images © Maxine Helfman